x

 Kennedy said she normally goes to Florida in November but she felt like she needed to go early to help.

 "I have loaded my food truck with all of my food.
 Anything that I have that I can cook.
-I have gone to the store with some of the money that was donated and I gotten hotdogs, I am going to grab buns," Kennedy said.
+I have gone to the store with some of the money that was donated and got a ton of hotdogs," Kennedy said.

-She is also taking four stoves that require propane so that people can make warm food.
+She is also bringing four stoves that require propane so that people can make warm food.

 "This is real.
-These are real people that are devastated by this that have lost everything especially on the coastal cities.
-This is happening in real time while the rest of the world goes on about their business," Coleman said.
+These are real people who are devastated by this that have lost everything especially on the coastal cities.
+This is happening in real time while the rest of the world goes on about their business.
+There are some areas that look like third-world countries.
+People have lost everything in the devastation between the floods and the winds, and it's really bad," Coleman said.

 Thanks to Kennedy's reputation of service, donations are constantly flowing in.